Donate your time to help give

 Valerie, with over 38 years of business management experience, has been the president/CEO of Underground Railroad, Inc. since 1994.
 She is active on several boards, taskforces, and workgroups in Michigan, including the Michigan Human Trafficking Task Force, Saginaw Township Business Association and Zonta Club of Saginaw.
 She presents on Financial Management and Human Resource Administration to the Michigan Coalition to End Domestic and Sexual Violence and sits on various panels for Domestic Violence, Sexual Assault, Stalking, Violence Against Women, and Human Trafficking.

 Kate joined Girls on the Run Saginaw Bay as an assistant coach and board member in August 2015.
 As someone who runs sometimes but is not a “runner,” Kate was drawn to Girls on the Run’s focus to encourage girls to be confident, healthy and active even if (especially if!) they are not a natural athlete.
-Kate has a Bachelors of Business Administration in Marketing with a minor in graphic design from Saginaw Valley State University, and is currently the marketing manager at Amigo Mobility International where she works on projects ranging from website development to trade show coordination and public relations.
+Kate has a Bachelors of Business Administration in Marketing with a minor in graphic design from Saginaw Valley State University, and enjoys the ability to stretch her creative muscles by helping create promotional materials for Girls on the Run!
 After looking for ways to become more active in the community, Kate has been inspired by the impact Girls on the Run can make on young girls in just 10 short weeks while helping them grow into strong, joyful and confident women.
 In her free time, Kate enjoys biking, hand lettering and strong coffee.

 Born and raised in Saginaw(esome), Kristin has always been passionate about her community.
 She has been with Girls on the Run Saginaw Bay since its inception, connecting with several other motivated and enthusiastic women looking to make a positive difference in the lives of young girls.
 Kristin loves that Girls on the Run impacts both the youth and adults involved with the program; from important life lessons to the thrill of completing a 5k, the program improves the lives of all involved.
 Kristin has a bachelor of arts in Communications and Spanish from the University of Michigan Ann Arbor and a Master of Business Administration from Northwood University.
 By day, she is responsible for media relations, social media, and public relations.
 While off-duty, Kristin serves in various roles on nonprofits throughout the Great Lakes Bay Region the Saginaw Valley Young Professionals Network, Child & Family Services, Saginaw Community Foundation, and United Way of Saginaw, and of course, Girls on the Run.
 She enjoys international and pure Michigan travel and is happily married to her husband, Josh.
 Their son Jonah was born November 2013, joining their “fur babies”- Howard (the golden lab) and Charlie (the curious cat).